 3) Keep your conversations open and online.
 No emails, phone calls or simple messaging systems.
 Enrich discussions with the use of images.
 These are two small steps that increase Project Satisfaction and Quality.

 4) Be pro-active!
-Keep push notifications turned on.
-Projects where push-notifications have been deactivated, are notoriously unhealthier than ones that use these notifications to keep the team up to date and informed.
+Projects that deactivate push-notifications are notoriously unhealthier than the ones that use notifications to actively keep the team up to date and informed.

 5) Personnel Changes.
 Sometimes unavoidable, but changes of personnel and teams in projects seem equal in reducing Satisfaction.